We live in a world that teaches us to look over our shoulder each time we use / cite / quote / link out to another person’s work.

 It’s especially true when it comes down to finding great free images to add more visual appeal and enrich our blog posts.

-The common thinking of “If I give them credit for the image, I am actually doing them a favor by spreading out the word about their work” simply doesn’t work.
+Back to free blog images, here’s a trick: the common thinking of “If I give them credit for the image, I am actually doing them a favor by spreading out the word about their work” simply doesn’t work.

-“Free Images Are NOT Free”
+“Free Blog Images Are NOT Free”

 This is what it used to look like: